axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/button/README.md

 # AXA Button

-Buttons provide a clickable element, which can be used in forms, or anywhere else where simple, standard call-to-action functionality is needed also provide link functionality.
+Buttons provide a clickable element, which can be used in forms, or anywhere else where simple, standard call-to-action functionality is needed.
+They can also provide styled link functionality.
 They may display text, icons, or both.
 Buttons can be styled via several properties to change their look-and-feel.

 ## Properties